 What is motility?

 This describes the percentage of sperm that are moving.
 In even the best specimens, many sperm are not moving.
-The non-moving (immotile) sperm may either be dead or just not moving.
+The (immotile) sperm may either be dead or just not moving.
 This actually is a significant difference, especially in specimens with a 0% motility.
 (See Viability, below.)

 What units are used?